-- "Providing the Best Care for Arkansas Children in Washington County" - "Saving the Family Farm: Cutting Debt 18%"
+- "Providing the Best Care for Arkansas Children" - "Saving the Family Farm: Cutting Debt 18%"

 The title should communicate the project's value ... not just identify the project name.
 This approach increases the likelihood that stakeholders may actually read the impact report.